bothpills/SLackOFFocus/README.md

 # SLackOFFocus
-Local Slack productivity plugin base code.
+Local Slack productivity plugin project.

 An application to help improve focus of working teams.